BioTRUST Nutrition logo

 All articles

-What are probiotics?Updated 2 months ago
+What are probiotics?Updated a day ago

-According to the International Scientific Association for Probiotics and Prebiotics (ISAPP), probiotics are defined as “living microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”
-The digestive tract alone contains roughly 100 trillion bacteria.
-To put that into perspective, we have 10 trillion cells that make up our bodies.
+Your digestive tract is home to about 100 trillion bacteria.
+To put that into perspective, we have about 10 trillion cells that make up our bodies.
 In other words, the bacterial ecosystem that makes us who we are outnumbers our cells on the order of 10 to 1.
 From a DNA perspective, the genes of the microbes that inhabit our bodies exceed the amount of human DNA we each have by a factor of 100.

-• Aging
+Aging

-• Stress
+Stress

-• Smoking
+Smoking

 In other words, a modern lifestyle—characterized by poor food choices, stress, and antibiotics, as well as factors outside of your control like nutrient-depleted soil, environmental toxins, and pollutants—can wreak havoc on the gut flora.
 The great news is that there is a solution to an unhealthy gut, and you can begin restoring your gut health by supplementing with high-quality probiotics.